 Unfortunately, Emma’s about to have a very bad quarter.

 That’s because org charts, while still useful, are hardly the treasure maps they once were.
 There was once a time in the not-so-distant past where Emma just had to look for the exec in charge of the purchasing decision, and X marked the spot.
 From there, all she had to was focus on that one decision maker, and channel her energy into getting their attention and interest.
 There was no need to worry with the middle managers or other functions because as long as she got the exec’s buy-in, she was golden.

 It was a much, much simpler time.
 And though it may have been practically yesterday, that time is long, long gone.

-Org charts alone won’t provide the clarity you need
+Org charts alone won’t provide the clarity you need for relationship mapping.